KyleAsaff/AntWars/README.md

 # Improvements to the AI

-I have edited AIprocessorRand.java and made the following changes to the AI:
+I have edited /src/antClient/AIprocessorRand.java and made the following changes to the AI:

 1. The AI hashes all nearby food locations into a hash table using the key as the priority of the food (1=highest) and will then attempt to reach each food location it has hashed.